fath3rl0s/BASH_Scripts/student-instructions.md

 # Vulnerable Struts2 (S2-045) Lab

-In this lab, you will deployed a Vulnerable Struts2 workload (S2-045 / CVE-2017-5638) in Kubernetes.
+In this lab, you will deploy a Vulnerable Struts2 workload (S2-045 / CVE-2017-5638) in Kubernetes.

 1. **Confirm** you can reach the vulnerable app.
 2. **Exploit** it using a simple malicious payload.